 - 1. Before the children complete the exercise, draw quadruple lines on the board in one colour and demonstrate how to place letters in another colour. - 2.
 Ask different children to come up and practise writing letters in the correct position, following the correct direction.
 Point out the black dot on each letter and remind the children that they should start writing the letter at the dot. - 3.
 Make it clear that all letters should sit on the third line down.
 Capital letters and ascenders like h, b, f should touch the top line.
-Descenders like g, y, p should touch the bottom line. - 4.
+Descenders like q, y, p should touch the bottom line. - 4.
 The children should trace all given words and complete the missing word, using one of the words in the pink box. - C. 1.
-He is hitting a ball.2.
-She is running.4.
-She is playing with a tablet. - 3.
-She is picking a flower. - 5.
-He is mending a van.
+He is hitting a ball.
+2. She is running.
+3. She is picking a flower. - 4.
+She is playing with a tablet.
+5. He is mending a van.